cppseminar/apc-lectures/public/lectures/threads.md

 ## Double checked locking

 * Problem: We want to initialize a singleton object in a thread-safe manner.
-* Something like following code, but with lazy initialization and wihout compiler error 😏
+* Something like following code, but with lazy initialization and without compiler error 😏

 ```cpp
 class Singleton {